alinex/node-config/README.md

 - [config.default](src/index.coffee#default values) - to set the default values
 - [config.addCheck](src/index.coffee#add check function) - to validate or
   optimize the values
+- config.watching(<bool>) - start or stop the watching of config changes
-- values are directly accessible
+- config.data - values are directly accessible

 ### Instance Events